 4. Drive in Ha Giang Loop – safety tips

 To be honest, I didn’t wear them for the whole road trip.
 But I do recommend unskillful drivers to put them on to ensure the safest condition.
-Fortunately, you don’t need to buy it, but the rental shop will provide them for free when you rent their motorbike along with free water, a raincoat, and a rubber band.
+Most rental shops will provide them for free when you rent their motorbike along with free water, a raincoat, and a rubber band.

 Local people are familiar with this winding road and they seem don’t care much about other vehicles.
 Thus, honk when reaching blind corners to warn people from the opposite direction about your present, and remember to drive on the side.

-When reaching a populated town, you can find a lot of petrol stations.
-However, once you drive to the Ha Giang Loops, you rarely see one.
-Thus, fill your tank whenever you meet a petrol station
+When reaching a populated town, you can find some petrol stations.
+However, once you drive in the Ha Giang Loop, you rarely see one.
+Thus, fill your tank whenever you see a petrol station.

 After reading this post, would you change your mind or still wanna conquer the majestic natural beauty of Ha Giang Loop?